vbochenin/vbochenin.github.io/_posts/2023-02-08-3-ways-to-know-used-memory.md

   - how-to
 ---
 # What task I would like to solve

-Recently I tried to know how much memory an application wastes during some operation.
+Recently, I was trying to find out how much memory an application uses during a particular operation.
-The operation I want to measure is data snapshot creation.
+The operation I want to measure is the creation of data snapshots.
-The application stores a sequence of operations with objects and periodically creates object snapshots.
+The application stores a sequence of operations on objects and periodically creates object snapshots.
-So if we want to know the object's state at any point in time, we won't replay all operations from the beginning to this point but get the object's state from the nearest snapshot and play only a limited amount of operation from this snapshot to our point.
+So if we want to know the object's state at a given point in time, we don't replay all the operations from the beginning to that point.
+We get the object's state from the closest snapshot and replay only a limited number of operations from that snapshot to our point in time.

-Obviously, we would like to store as many recent snapshots as possible in heap memory, but in the real world, we have limited memory.
-We should limit the amount of memory for snapshots, and we are doing it traditionally by setting the threshold via application properties.
+Obviously, we would like to store as many recent snapshots as possible in a heap, but in the real world, we have limited memory.
+We should limit the amount of memory for snapshots, and we traditionally do this by setting the threshold in the application properties.

-Next step, we want to provide some meaningful defaults for this property.
+The next step is to provide some meaningful defaults for this property.
-The issue here is that we cannot predict the value because different customers have different: environments, data, sizes of snapshots, and so on.
+The problem is that we cannot predict the value because different customers have different environments, data, snapshot sizes, etc.
-This means we need to have more data to make a decision.
+This means we need more data to make a decision.

-Finally, we decided to log how much heap was occupied before and after snapshot creation and end with something like this:
+Finally, we decided to log how much heap was used before and after the snapshot was taken and ended up with something like this:

 ```
 public Snapshot buildSnapshot() {